Articles

 • Estimated Cost: $20,000 - $100,000+ per year, based on third-party data.
 Annual contracts are typical and costs scale with the number of users and required features.

-• Pricing Model: Tailored to each organization, factoring in the number of learners, internal/external use, and advanced features like course authoring.
+• Pricing Model: Tailored to the number of learners, internal/external use, and advanced features like course authoring.

-For a healthcare business with 50 employees, expect pricing to be well above typical SMB budgets, with minimum annual costs likely starting around $20,000.
+For a healthcare business with 50 employees, expect pricing to start well above typical SMB budgets, with no free or entry-level tier available.

 Pros of Absorb LMS: